WordPress/twentytwentythree/readme.txt

 == Description ==

 Twenty Twenty-Three is designed to take advantage of the new design tools introduced in WordPress 6.1.
-With a clean, blank base as a starting point, this year's default theme includes ten diverse style variations created by members of the WordPress community.
+With a clean, blank base as a starting point, this default theme includes ten diverse style variations created by members of the WordPress community.

 Whether you want to build a complex or incredibly simple website, you can do it quickly and intuitively through the bundled styles or dive into creation and full customization yourself.